gaberomualdo/color-creator/README.md

-# Hex-RGB-Creator
-Create Hex and RGB colors for your projects.
+# Hex RGB Creator
+### Simple color creator, which can be found at https://xtrp.github.io/Hex-RGB-Creator.
+Use sliders to create your own color!
+You can use colors made with this tool in your projects, by just copying the Hex or RGB value.